NGC 720: Characteristics

 Observations made in 1996 suggested the galaxy had 660 ±190 globular clusters in the central 30kpc, a number considered small for such a galaxy.
 The allocation of the clusters resembled the ellipticity, position angle and surface brightness of the galaxy.
 However, in 2012 it was observed that the blue globular clusters subpopulation had a similar slope with the X-ray surface brightness profile.
 Further observations by the SLUGGS Survey (2016), with wider field data, raised the number of globular clusters in the galaxy to 1489 ± 96 and their distribution was less elliptical than the surface profile of the galaxy.
 The clusters have bimodal distribution as far as color is concerned, with the clusters characterised as red or blue, with the blue clusters having a stronger connection with the galactic halo.

 Optical long slit spectrography of the galaxy showed a strong age gradient along the semimajor axis of NGC 720, which has been explained on the grounds of two distinct population components.
 At the centre of the galaxy lie stars whose age is estimated to be 13 billion years (Gyrs) old up to 0.73 kpc, where stars with solar metallicity age (5 Gyrs) dominate.
 These older stars form a small bulge-like spheroid.
 At distances over 1 kpc dominate stars with age at 2,5 Gyrs.
 Based on the Mg2 gradient and its mass, it is proposed that NGC 720 underwent an unequal mass galaxy merger about 4 Gyrs ago.

 Nearby galaxies

-NGC 720 is the foremost galaxy in a small galaxy group, the NGC 720 group, which also includes the galaxy Arp 4.
+NGC 720 is the foremost galaxy in a small galaxy group, the NGC 720 group or LGG 38 which also includes the galaxy Arp 4.
 NGC 720 lies at the centre of the group and the rest of the galaxies of the group are dwarf galaxies, which are at least 2 mag fainter than NGC 720.
 There is extended intragroup X-ray emission.
 The high fraction of early-type galaxies suggest that NGC 720 may be a fossil group, despite its low mass.
-Further away lie the edge-on spiral galaxy NGC 681, NGC 701, and NGC 755.
+Further away lie the edge-on spiral galaxies NGC 681, NGC 701, and NGC 755.